thisisagile/easy/README.md

 First of all, in most language, you can not inherit from enumerables.
 As a result, if you define an enumerable in a library, and would like to add values to it in another repository, this is not possible.
 If you would, as we do in **easy** support a list of scopes, we could have created an enumerable `Scope`, with the scopes we see.
 However, if you use **easy** and would like to add your own scopes, this is not possible with a default enumerable.

 Secondly, in most language (Java not included), enumerations only have two properties, the name and the index of its items.
-Of you would want to have some more properties on you enumerations, or add some behavior, an enumerable is not your best bet.
+If you want to have some more properties on you enumerations, or add some behavior, an enumerable is not your best bet.

-And thridly, and perhaps the most dangerous one, if you persist your enumerables to a storage facility (a database for instance), enumerations are usually stored using their index.
+And thirdly, and perhaps the most dangerous one, if you persist your enumerables to a storage facility (a database for instance), enumerations are usually stored using their index.
 This makes the data hard to interpret.
 After all, what does scope `2` really mean?
 But even worse, if you would add more items to your enumerable later on, the index of the items might alter, and hence the stored data gets a different meaning, often without noticing.

 Therefore, **easy** provides an `Enum` class, which is both extendable and allows you to define meaningful identifiers for your items, and also add additional properties.
-And still, the behaviour of enumerables created using the `Enum` class, is still comparable to traditional enumerables.
+And still, the behaviour of enumerables created using the `Enum` class, is comparable to traditional enumerables.
 Here's the `UseCase` enumerable from **easy** as an example.

     export class UseCase extends Enum {
       constructor(readonly scope: Scope, name: string, id: string = stringify(name).kebab) {